aalmi/HungarianAlgorithm/README.md

 HungarianAlgorithm ha = new HungarianAlgorithm(dataMatrix);
 int[][] assignment = ha.findOptimalAssignment();
 ```
-The results are returned as a two-dimensional array:
+The results are returned as a two-dimensional array where each subarray represents an assignment.
+The first element of each assignment represents the column number, and the second element represents the row number of the ```dataMatrix```.
 ```
 {{0, 2},
  {1, 1},